lwojcik/github-action-feed-to-social-media/README.md

 # GitHub Action: Feed to Social Media

+> This project is no longer maintained or updated and it will be unpublished from GitHub Marketplace around 28 October 2024.
+Please update your workflows accordingly.
+In case of breaking changes, feel free to fork the repo and publish your own updated version.

 This GitHub Action selects latest item from RSS / Atom feed and posts it to one or more social media sites.

 Supported platforms: